MaineINBRE/GilesRNASeqGuide2/README.md

-# Objective
+# Using Galaxy to Perform Basic RNA-Seq Analysis

-Align a set of RNA-seq reads from the *Mycobacterium* phage Giles and perform a basic analysis.
+The objective of this tutorial is to align a set of RNA-seq reads from the *Mycobacterium* phage Giles to its genome and perform a basic analysis (i.e., obtain a table of counts).

-The overall process will be very similar to the [this guide](http://rpubs.com/kylescotshank/216067)), which shows how to align the RNA-seq reads from the phage to its host's genome.
+The overall process will be very similar to the [this guide](http://rpubs.com/kylescotshank/216067), which shows how to align the RNA-seq reads from the phage to its host's genome.
 The basic steps are as follows:

   1. Import the reference genome and reference genome annotation.
   2. Import the RNA-seq reads.